FAQ

 - What is the difference between Yoshinkan and Yoshinkai -both words consist of 3 Japanese characters?
 Kan refers to the building or system of aikido known as Yoshinkan.
 Kai refers to the organization.
 This subtle difference in name can be seen in many organizations in Japan.
 We basically follow the Japanese method and use Yoshinkan to refer to the style of aikido and Yoshinkai as the organization name.

 - Will my grade be recognized by other clubs?
-As a registered IYAF dojo you can be assured of strong contacts with other Yoshinkan clubs in Australia, the Yoshinkan headquarters in Japan and IYAF registered dojo worldwide.
+As a registered AYF dojo you can be assured of strong contacts with other Yoshinkan clubs in Australia, the Yoshinkan headquarters in Japan and AYF registered dojo worldwide.
 All dan grades are registered in Japan and are recognized world wide.